At-Will Employment

 What Are the Exceptions to Employment at Will?

-- Public policy/: Covers an employee who:
+- Public policy.
+This covers an employee who:

 - Refuses to perform an illegal act, such as discriminating against a subordinate.